NLua/NLua/README.md

 Getting started with NLua:
 -------------------------

-* Look at src/TestNLua/TestLua to see example usage from C# (optionally run this from inside of the NLua solution in the debugger).
-Also provides a good example of how to override .net methods from Lua and use NLua from within your .NET application.
+* Look at src/TestNLua/TestLua to see an example of usage from C# (optionally you can run this from inside the NLua solution using the debugger).
+Also provides a good example of how to override .NET methods of Lua and usage of NLua from within your .NET application.

-* Look at samples/testluaform.lua to see examples of how to use .NET from inside Lua
+* Look at samples/testluaform.lua to see examples of how to use .NET inside Lua

-* More instructions for installing and using in the doc/guide.pdf file.
+* More installation and usage instructions in the doc/guide.pdf file.

 What's new in LuaInterface 2.0.3
 ------------------------------